oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

      <img src="https://github.com/oer4sdi/OER-spatial-data-streaming/blob/main/img/terminal.png" width="1000"/>
 </p>

-*Kafka Consumer & Analysis*
+**Kafka Consumer & Analysis**

-Now you can  open  to read the kafka stream, perform event detection and geo-plotting.
+Now you can  open `src/event_processing.ipynb` to read the kafka stream, perform event detection and geo-plotting.
 The jupyter notebook will guide you through the next steps.
 The consumer output will also perform event detection in parallel with an ouput of something like this:

 <p align="center">
      <img src="https://github.com/oer4sdi/OER-spatial-data-streaming/blob/main/img/kafka_output.png" width="1000"/>